Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Matthew J. Simoncini - Lear Corp.

-For our full year, collectively Grupo and AccuMED are going to add roughly $330 million in sales to the year-over-year sales comp.
+For a full year, collectively, Grupo and AccuMED are going to add roughly $330 million in sales to the year-over-year sales comp.
 Contribution margins are roughly in line with the seating margins.

 Itay Michaeli - Citigroup Global Markets, Inc.

 Great.
 That's helpful.
-And just secondly, just given the disparity we're seeing in the market between passenger car demand in the U.S. and light truck, can you just kind of remind us of your North America revenue in total (12:46) your exposure to light trucks and maybe even pickup trucks within that relative to the passenger car segment?
+And just, secondly, just given the disparity we're seeing in the market between passenger car demand in the U.S. and light truck, can you just kind of remind us of your North America revenue in total, your exposure to light trucks and maybe even pickup trucks within that relative to the passenger car segment?

 Matthew J. Simoncini - Lear Corp.

-Revenue in North American market was roughly 35% to 40% depending upon the mix and what's happening.
+Revenue in North American market is roughly 35% to 40% depending upon the mix and what's happening.
 From a pass car, I don't think we've ever really broken out.
 We can get that to you, Itay.
 But the reality is we've seen a rotation and have been seeing a rotation on the pass cars.
 To move to actually CUVs would be positive for Lear because most CUVs have higher content than a typical pass car especially if there's three rows of seats in a CUV like you see in the Explorer, if you will.

 It also provides additional content for electrical distribution because typically they are larger vehicles and with more functionality than a base pass car.
 So, we believe we're well represented in that segment and that that rotation in the long term will provide huge benefits to Lear.
 In the short term, it's providing some chop and we're seeing it mainly right now in electrical as they're struggling with their portfolio of pass cars for Ford Motor Company.